euroscipy/euroscipy_proceedings/papers/rebecca_murphy/rebecca_murphy.rst

 pyFRET currently provides basic tools for analysis and visualisation of smFRET data.
 In the interest of providing the pyFRET infrastructure to smFRET researchers at an early stage, we are choosing to release our software at a relatively early stage of development. pyFRET provides a complete tool-chain for analysis of time-binned smFRET data, but does not currently include a burst-search algorithm for identification of fluorescent bursts from photon arrival times [nir06]_.
+Fluorescent bursts identified using a burst search algorithm can be analysed using pyFRET by initialising a pyFRET data object from the paired burst photon frequencies.
+Denoising and cross-talk correction is achieved in exactly the same manner as for time-binned data, but thresholding is not required.
 Researchers who wish to use pyFRET in its current implementation for data visualisation and analysis, but whose data consists of time-stamped photon arrivals are encouraged to apply their own burst selection algorithms to generate arrays of fluorescent bursts that can be manipulated using pyFRET methods.